-

 But determining the subjects you’re eligible to teach isn’t as straightforward as it sounds.

-“It’s easy to get caught out – for example, assuming you will be eligible to teach health if you’re a registered dietician,” advises TFA Admissions Specialist, Erie Martha Lane.
+“It’s easy to get caught out – for example, assuming you will be eligible to teach health if you’re a registered dietician,” advises TFA Admissions Manager, Ziska Ludowyke.

 Transcript assessment

-TFA specialists will closely review your academic transcript to determine which learning areas you should be eligible to enrol in, as part of the application process.
+TFA specialists will closely review your academic transcript to determine which learning areas you should be eligible to enrol in.

-“We will look at the unit names, the result you achieved, and how much it was weighted toward your degree,” Erie said.
+“We review the unit names, your results, and how each unit was weighted within your degree,” Ziska says.

-“It’s a really in-depth and nuanced process – it isn’t automated or automatic.”
+“It’s a detailed and nuanced process – never automated or automatic.”

 If you studied overseas

-This in-depth process of assessing your academic transcript becomes more complicated if you studied overseas, because every country’s higher education system is different.
+This in-depth process of assessing your academic transcript becomes more complicated if you study overseas, because every country’s higher education system is different.

-“This is why you can’t check your eligibility for our program really quickly – it’s incredibly bespoke,” Erie said.
+“This is why you can’t check your eligibility for our program really quickly – it’s incredibly bespoke,” Ziska says.

 “If you didn’t study English, mathematics or engineering in Australia, it’s probably going to take a little while to assess your transcript.”